LanceNorskog/keras-invertible/Notes/methods.md

 ### Log(input - mean)
 If Layer norm is log(input subtract mean), then the replacement is (Dense, bias, with activation log) and the inverse is (exp -> -bias -> transpose Dense).

+# Pooling
+## Global Average Pooling
+This is a hard one.
+If it has a low standard deviation, it can be replaced by fanning out the "output" value to all inputs.
+If the GAP layer has a high standard deviation (which it probably does) it could be inverted by fanout * noise.
+For the latter, this would require a training phase to acquire the standard deviation.

+# Misc tools
+## Bias Layer
+Separate layer that uses weights from a Dense layer.
+Can add or subtract.
+## Noise Reconstitution Layer
+If an input signal has high standard deviation, and the signal is smoothed in some way, we may want to recreate the standard deviation via adding noise to the inversion.

 # Rebuilding pretrained models
 It should be possible to rebuild an existing trained network by replacing all of the existing layers with either inverting layers or the above rebuilding techniques,